Energy regulators don't buy JPMorgan's privilege argument

-NEW YORK Federal energy regulators have asked a court to reject JPMorgan Chase & Co's (JPM.N) reason for not providing emails requested in an electricity manipulation case, according to court documents filed on Tuesday.
+NEW YORK, July 17 Federal energy regulators have asked a court to reject JPMorgan Chase & Co's reason for not providing emails requested in an electricity manipulation case, according to court documents filed on Tuesday.

-The investigation by the Federal Energy Regulatory Commission follows complaints from grid operators that JPMorgan traders may have bid up electricity prices by some $73 million (46.6 million pounds) in California and the Midwest.
+The investigation by the Federal Energy Regulatory Commission follows complaints from grid operators that JPMorgan traders may have bid up electricity prices by some $73 million in California and the Midwest.

 JPMorgan was issued two subpoenas in April and May ordering it to provide 25 emails to FERC by Friday or provide reason why it would not.
 The bank declined, citing attorney-client privilege.